vict0rsch/_vict0rsch.github.io/_posts/2018-05-24-sample-multilabel-dataset.md

 The **multilabel** case is quite different from the number of values it can take.
 It means that each sample in your dataset can have *multiple* target values (each of these being of a different class, possibly with replacement).

+{% details Still not clear?
+Let's look at an example %}

+Say you want to predict pieces of information about a book :

+* Single Label, Binary Classification: is the book a good read, or not?
+* Single Label, Multiclass Classification: is the book about Love?
+Adventure?
+Philosophy?
+History?
+You may only chose one answer
+* Multi Label, Multiclass Classification: is the book about Love?
+Adventure?
+Philosophy?
+History?
+You may only chose several answers

+I'll let you think about the multi label, binary classification case.

+{% enddetails %}

 In most Machine Learning problems you need to split your data into *at least* two sets, ideally three.
 You *need* a test set to evaluate your model trained on the training set.
 And you *need* these two to have the **same label distributions**!

 ## Why not go the easy way?